 Minimum WordPress Version: 4.8.5

-Also, keep in mind that the third decimal of a WordPress release is always considered a security release; so whatever version you are on
+Also, keep in mind that the third decimal of a WordPress release is always considered a security release; so whatever version you are on, make sure it is the latest secure release of that major version.

 Minimum jQuery Version: the version that comes with WordPress

-We understand that you may not know whether your site is enqueueing a custom version of jQuery or not.
-Just be aware that if you request Support for Give, our first advice to you may be how to remove that custom version.
+You may not know whether your site is enqueueing a custom version of jQuery or not.
+Just be aware that if you request Support for GiveWP, the first advice to you may be how to remove that custom version.

 Recommended Minimum PHP Version: 5.6

-If you find that your host does not support PHP 5.6 or higher, we suggest seriously considering moving hosts.
-To underscore this point, see the “Supported Versions” chart on the PHP website, showing the security patches for PHP 5.6 will stop as of December 2017.
+If you find that your host does not support PHP 5.6 or higher, seriously consider moving to another host.
+To underscore this point, see the “Supported Versions” chart on the PHP website, showing the security patches for PHP 5.6 stopped as of December 2017.
 That means that all older versions of PHP no longer even get security updates.
 Running older versions of PHP is a security risk, and especially in the context of donors giving to your organization and having their giving history saved there, you are obligated to protect that data from being exposed to breaches.

 Minimum cURL version: 7.40

-In order to transmit sensitive donor information from your site to your payment gateway, your server must support TLS, “Transit Security Layer”.
+In order to transmit sensitive donor information from your site to your payment gateway, your server must support TLS, “Transport Layer Security”.
 That technology is a combination of cURL, HTTPS, and other technologies.
 TLS is effectively a modern replacement for SSL.

-For that reason, we require a minimum cURL version of 7.40.
+For that reason, GiveWP requires a minimum cURL version of 7.40.
 This is often an overlooked technology with older web hosts.
 You might find that it is severely outdated on your server.
 We’ve seen versions of cURL with some customers that are more than 7 years old.
-Again, if your host is unable or unwilling to update your environment to cURL 7.40 or higher we highly recommend finding a new host.
+Again, if your host is unable or unwilling to update your environment to cURL 7.40 or higher, consider finding a new host.

 Minimum TLS version: 1.2